kanhaiya3399/wordTypingMaster/README.md

 you enough understanding that how javascript work behind the scene in the basic WORD_TYPING game.
 With the help of this repository you can cerate a better WORD_TYPING game website or mobile app.

-PREREQUESIT FOR THIS REPOSITORY
+PREREQUISITS FOR THIS REPOSITORY
-1. Basic HTML, Css, Javascript and AOI handling.
+1. Basic HTML, Css, Javascript and API handling.